justeat/JustEat.RecruitmentTest/Test.SOC.Engineer.md

-JUST EAT Service Operations Engineer Recruitment Test
+Just Eat Service Operations Engineer Recruitment Test
 ==================================

 Thank you for taking the time to do our technical test.
 It consists of two parts: